-A town most commonly known for its red light district and legal cannabis, any visit to Amsterdam’s beautiful streets and waterways will show it has so much more to offer.
+A town most commonly known for its red-light district and legal cannabis, any visit to Amsterdam’s beautiful streets and waterways will show it has so much more to offer.
 With a museum for just about everything and bikes and flowers at every turn, you quickly see beyond the many tacky souvenir shops desperate to reinforce the sex and drug stereotype.

-Scroll down the for our guide to 48 hours in Amsterdam including the most fun things to do in Amsterdam – to help you plan the perfect weekend break!
+Scroll down for our guide to 48 hours in Amsterdam including the most fun things to do in Amsterdam – to help you plan the perfect weekend break!

 So you’ve got 48 hours in Amsterdam and not a clue where to start – then this post is for you!
-I’m going to share with you my highlight’s and ‘must-do’s’ for 48 hours in Amsterdam which will help you experience as mush of the city as possible without having you feeling like you’re racing around the town!
+I’m going to share with you my highlight’s and ‘must-do’s’ for 48 hours in Amsterdam which will help you experience as much of the city as possible without having you feeling like you’re racing around the town!

 RELATED: This is the first stop on my ‘Europe By Rail in 25 Days‘ Tour.
 Click the link to find out all about it!

 48 Hours in Amsterdam: TOP 10 FUN THINGS TO DO

 A great way to start your 48 hours in Amsterdam is in Dam Square.
 Central to almost everything, and only 750m from the main transport hub, the square is a great place to meet, people watch and plan your day whilst you stare in awe at the impressive and beautiful building of the Royal Palace.

 If you only visit one museum whilst in Amsterdam, make sure it is the Ann Frank Huis.

 Inside you will witness the story of the young Jewish girl who hid from the Nazis during the second world war.